0glabs/0g-da-client/docs/spec/protocol-modules/storage/overview.md

 ## Storage Guarantee

 The storage guarantee derives simply from the conditions under which a node will continue to store a blob which has been accepted.
-Once an EigenDA node has attested to a batch, it will store it until one of the following conditions is met:
+Once an ZGDA node has attested to a batch, it will store it until one of the following conditions is met:
 - If there is no finalized confirmation transaction including the header of a batch within `BLOCK_STALE_MEASURE` blocks of the dataStore's `referenceBlockNumber`, the node knows that the dataStore cannot be confirmed on chain, so they prune it from their storage.
 - If there is a finalized confirmation, TODO: how long will they store?